 The student is expected to begin field hours the first week of classes and the student is not allowed to complete any field hours prior to this designated time.
-Students are expected to work two days per week (l6 hours) and complete 448 clock hours at the agency over two academic semesters.
+Students are expected to complete 448 clock hours (Generalist) or 500 clock hours (Specialized) at the agency over two academic semesters.
 Students are not required to work holidays that the university is closed, and are not permitted to work field hours during the long holiday break from December to January without permission from their Field Liaison and Field Coordinator.

 The precise scheduling of hours (days and times) may vary according to the agency's needs, client's schedules, and opportunities for student learning experiences.
 The student's schedule is arranged between the student and agency Field Instructor.
-The agency Field Instructor approves the final schedule but must ensure the student can earn at least 224 clock hours of placement per semester.
+The agency Field Instructor approves the final schedule but must ensure the student can earn at least 224 clock hours (Generalist) or 250 clock hours (Specialized) of placement per semester.
 The agency Field Instructor and the Faculty Liaison should be aware of the student's assigned days and hours.
 Students need to be supervised; therefore, it is highly unlikely that a student will be able to secure a placement on weekends and/or evenings.
+On-call hours are not permitted to be counted toward field time without a written agreement between the agency, student, and field liaison.
+This is to ensure appropriate and properly supervised time is what is being used towards field hours.

-In the event of a change in placement, the student must complete 80% of the 448 clock hours in the agency where the student successfully completes placement.
-Only 20% of the time will be counted toward a new agency.
+In the event of a change in placement, the student must complete 80% of the hours in the agency where the student successfully completes placement.
+Only 20% of the time from a previous agency (or agencies) will be counted toward a new agency.
 This requirement may be waived at the discretion of the Field Coordinator and the Social Work Department Chair.